Nice to meet you.

 What I dislike about Google Cloud Load Balancing:

-- I struggled with the autogenerated names from Google Kubernetes Engine, which lacked clarity on which cluster or service the load balancer was associated with.
-This made resource management more difficult and added unnecessary complexity to the process.
+• Many users on G2 point out struggles with autogenerated names from Google Kubernetes Engine, which lack clarity on which cluster or service the load balancer is associated with, making resource management more difficult.

 What G2 users dislike about Google Cloud Load Balancing: